Somatic

 Odds are that if you are human, you've experienced and accumulated some trauma.
 It's a natural part of life.
 Trauma can feel like a loaded word, but it really just means patterns that the body holds on to that compromise our sense of well-being.

 Trauma lives in the body.
 The language of the body is sensation.
 Many of us have sought out therapy because we were experiencing bodily symptoms such as anxiety, depression, or overwhelm.
-If that therapy was talk-based or cognitive-based, it may have been helpful, but oftentimes will not be able to get to the root of the issue because we are “staying in our heads” trying to “talk it out.”
-There’s nothing wrong with talking through challenges—the issue is that the body simply does not speak spoken language.
-It speaks sensations, feelings, emotions.
-So in addition to sharing challenges verbally, we learn this vocabulary of our bodies in order to track and resolve trauma.
+If that therapy was talk-based or cognitive-based, it may have been helpful, but sometimes will not be able to get to the root of the issue because we are “staying in our heads” trying to “talk it out.”
+It’s important to talk through challenges and have a cognitive awareness of what has happened to us, but if we want to release trauma from the body, we need to speak the language of nervous system.
+The body simply does not speak spoken language!
+It speaks sensations, feelings, emotions, and behaviors.
+So in addition to cognitively understanding our histories, we learn this vocabulary of our bodies in order to track and resolve trauma.

-Trauma does not have to be "big" in order to affect quality of life.
-Seemingly small events can be stored in the body as trauma, leaving us to react automatically in certain circumstances instead of having more access to choice and sometimes wondering, possibly shouting, "Why do I do that?"
-The impulse to ask that question is a good indicator that choice is not as accessible in those moments, which could be a traumatic pattern ready to be seen and worked through.
+Trauma is normal, and it does not have to be "big" in order to affect quality of life.
+Seemingly small events can be stored in the body as trauma, leaving us to react automatically in certain circumstances instead of having more access to choice and sometimes wondering, possibly shouting in the face of our own reactions, "Why do I do that?"
+The impulse to ask that question is an indicator that choice may not be accessible in those moments, which could also indicate a traumatic pattern ready to be seen and worked through.

 The other side of trauma work is building resiliency--we heal trauma and, as a result, uncover our innate strength.
 These movements go hand in hand: clear out the weeds and the garden starts to grow.
 Or, maybe more accurately, look at the weeds with more compassion, start to see how they have been serving the garden, and watch them transform into beautiful flowers.
 Through mere perspective shifts brought on by direct experience, our perceived weaknesses can actually assume their full potential and reveal their power.
 There is such magic in this process.